 Facts & Procedural History

 The case involved a self-settled special needs trust.
-The trust owned a house that the incapacitated adult’s relatives resided in.
+The trust owned a house where the incapacitated adult’s relatives resided.
 The trust had a corporate trustee.

 The relatives vacated the property and then brought this appeal, which the court addressed.
 The appeals opinion goes on to address whether the relatives could bring suit given that they had already vacated the property.
 We aren’t addressing the substance of the appeal in this post, but note that the continuing appeal only further served to deplete the estate assets that would otherwise be used for the beneficiary of the special needs trust.

 A special needs trust, also known as a supplemental needs trust, is a legal arrangement created for the benefit of an individual with special needs or disabilities.
 Its primary purpose is to preserve the person’s eligibility for needs-based government benefits while providing additional financial support beyond what the government programs offer.

 The trust is established by a grantor (often a parent or guardian) who contributes assets into the trust for the benefit of the individual with special needs, who is referred to as the beneficiary.
 The grantor appoints a trustee, who can be a family member, friend, or a professional trustee, to manage the trust assets and make distributions on behalf of the beneficiary.